mouni-prathi/mouni-prathi.github.io/content/page/about.md

 subtitle: Mouni Prathi
 comments: false
 ---
+### About Me :raising_hand:

-> 12 years of Total IT Experience.
+- :heavy_check_mark: 12 years of Total IT Experience.
+Seasoned SRE with high performance and large applications support.
-> Expert in cloud, Kubernetes and monitoring of Applications.
+- :heavy_check_mark: Site Reliability Engineer with Speciality in Databases and Data Engineering.
+- :heavy_check_mark: Application Design, Performance, Troubleshooting.
+Microservices, Cloud, Onprem, Edge computing, Contenarization and Datalakes.
+- :heavy_check_mark: Event Driven Automation, Scripting, Monitoring.
-> DM me on Linkedin.
+- :email: DM me on Linkedin.

-> ##### Hobbies:
+#### Hobbies:
->> Video games, Hiking, Camping and reading.

-### my journery

-> Started as SQL Server DBA.
-Jumped many hops to become a SRE.
-> Now I like being SRE.
-It sort of gives a birds eye of how applications work.
+Video games :joystick: Hiking! :mountain: Camping :tent: Reading :book: MotorCycling :motorcycle:

+#### the init :fireworks:

+- Started as a Database Admin.
+I was drawn to troubleshooting, performance tuning, Automation and monitoring of Databases.
+- My administrative skills allowed me to choose SRE role as more kind of natural selection.
+- Now, I like being SRE.
+Some say its boring job!
+But it brings very excitement and the inevitable force with it to you which makes you add more skills everyday and challenges you in every turn.